List of Isle of Wight Steam Railway locomotives and rolling stock: Multiple Units

-Undergoing overhaul, restoration or repairs

-The Ryde Pier Petrol Tram was built in 1927 by Drewry.
-It was withdrawn in 1969 when the tramway closed.
-It is undergoing restoration work, with a possibility of running the tram on the IOWSR in the future.

-Stored or Static

-The British Rail Class 483 483007, named "Jess Harper," was transferred from the Island Line to the Isle of Wight Steam Railway in 2021 for static display in the carriage shed at Havenstreet Station.
-The train was originally built in 1940 as London Underground 1938 Stock.
-A medium-term goal of the Steam Railway is to have 483007 operate on the line, either by having propulsion provided by one of the diesel shunters, or by being converted to battery power.

-The Ryde Pier Electric Tram was built by Merres Pollard and Sons in 1911.
-It was withdrawn in 1927 and replaced by a petrol tram.
-In 1980, it was brought for a price of £2 by a private owner and was given to the Isle of Wight Council who cosmetic restored it.
-It went to the Cothy Bottom Heritage Center, Newport Quary and the Isle of Wight Bus Museum before being put away out of the public view.
-In 2018, ownership was transferred to the Isle of Wight Steam Railway (IOWSR).

 Coaching stock

 All of the railway's operational coaches have been built to a pre-grouping design.
 These have been restored by the skilled Havenstreet staff and are the envy of many Southern Region preserved railways.

 IWR coaches

 The stock collection includes a small set of original Isle of Wight Railway passenger stock.

 LB&SCR coaches

 The stock collection currently has six coaches of the former LB&SCR, the earliest built in 1896.

 LC&DR coaches

 The London, Chatham and Dover Railway's role in the south of England ensured an ample collection of stock for the owning groups.

 SE&CR coaches

 An amalgamation of LC&DR and SER, the South Eastern and Chatham Railway also contributed to the Island Line's working stock.